 Prof. Strandberg’s essay, “’Une véritable consécration’: Revisiting the Question of Chopin’s Influence on Gottschalk” recently appeared in the book, After Chopin: Influence of Chopin’s Music on European Composers till the First World War, published by the National Chopin Institute in Warsaw, Poland.
-Her dissertation, “Art or Artifice?: Parisian Views of Violin Virtuosity, 1831-48,” examines the ways in which nineteenth-century French attitudes toward foreignness, technology, creativity, and artistry influenced music critics’ discussions of violin performance.
+Her dissertation, “Art or Artifice?: Violin Virtuosity and Aesthetics in Parisian Criticism, 1831-1848,” examines the ways in which nineteenth-century French attitudes toward foreignness, technology, creativity, and artistry influenced music critics’ discussions of violin performance.

-Prof. Strandberg holds a degree in cello performance from the University of Minnesota, and is currently in the final stages of completing her PhD in musicology at the Indiana University Jacobs School of Music.
+Prof. Strandberg holds a degree in cello performance from the University of Minnesota, and and a PhD in musicology from the Indiana University Jacobs School of Music.